 Supporting photographers in the evolution of their career is as important as preserving their art for future generations.
 It is in a shared commitment to foster creativity and support the production of new work that the Musée de l’Elysée enters into a partnership with Parmigiani Fleurier to launch the Prix Elysée.

 The Prix Elysée is open to promising photographers or artists using photography, regardless of nationality, who have already enjoyed their first exhibitions and publications.
 Photographers must be recommended by a reputed professional in the fields of photography, contemporary art, cinema, fashion, journalism or publishing.
 There is no imposed theme or preference for any particular photographic genre or technique.

-Sign up to the Prix Elysée Newsletter.
+Sign up to the Prix Elysée Newsletter:

-Announcement of the Prix Elysée winner at the Nuit des images.
+Announcement of the Prix Elysée (2020-2022) winner.

-Presentation of the winner’s project (2016-2018) and book at the Nuit des images.
+Presentation of the winner’s project and book of the Prix Elysée (2020-2022).

 For this third edition, the Musée de l'Elysée lifts the veil on the creative processes of the eight nominees of the 2018-2020 Prix Elysée.